 - What are the terms of the lease?
 Is it year-to-year, month-to-month, or for a fixed term?
 Is it for 12 months?
 You can sometimes find 8-month leases if you want, but most places will require you to sign for at least 12 months (which, if you're not planning on being in town for four months, you may have to deal with subletting).

 What's your budget?

-It’s hard to go from paying for all of your rent and food for the entire semester in one lump sum, to paying your rent monthly, possibly paying for utilities separately, and budgeting money each week for groceries.
+This is a big one.
+How much can you really afford?
+Low vacancy rates means pricey rents being charged (although it's not entirely impossible to find reasonably priced places).
+You also have to think about possibly paying separately for your utilities and budgeting money each week for groceries.
 You want to make sure that you can afford your place and groceries along with your tuition—for the entire year.
 And be honest with yourself.
 If you can't survive on $50/week for food and entertainment, don't pretend you can.
 For some budgeting tips, check out Dal’s Money Matters site.

 What part of town do you want to live in?

 Do you want to live close to campus?
 Or do you mind (or prefer) a long walk, cycle, or a bus ride?
 You might want to try walking from campus to the places you're considering to see how long it takes you.
 You may not want to get up half an hour earlier to walk to that 8:30am class.

 - What's the neighbourhood like?
 Take a walk around the area to check out the vibe.
 To get an even better sense of what it's like, take a walk on a Friday night.
 If you prefer quiet nights at home, you want to make sure your neighbours don't throw huge parties every week.